18F/18f.gsa.gov/_join/eng-interviews.md

 We prefer to do our interviews over video chat, but we can accommodate other options if that doesn't work for you.

 Our interviews are all behavioral and experiential, which means we'll ask questions about your experience, situations you've seen in your career, and what you did.
-None of our questions have "right" answers; we're interested in hearing about your experience and talking through what you've done in detail.
+None of our questions have right answers; we're interested in hearing about your experience and talking through what you've done in detail.
 We want you to be specific: tell us about what you've accomplished, how you did it, and please feel free to get really deep into the technical details.
 We love it when candidates tell us detailed stories about cool things they've built!

-We don't use "brainteaser" questions, ask you to code on a whiteboard, or try to "stump" you.
+We don't use brainteaser questions, ask you to code on a whiteboard, or try to stump you.

-#### "Homework" review
+#### Take-home review

 *(30 minutes)*